glue-viz/glue/doc/customizing_guide/custom_viewer.rst

-There are several ways to do this - the tutorial on this page shows the easiest way for users to develop a new custom visualization, provided that it can be made using Matplotlib and tht you don't want do have to do any GUI programming.
+There are several ways to do this - the tutorial on this page shows the easiest way for users to develop a new custom visualization, provided that it can be made using Matplotlib and that you don't want do have to do any GUI programming.
 If you are interested in building more advanced custom viewers, see :ref:`state-qt-viewer`.